Job Roberts Tyson

-Job Roberts Tyson (February 8, 1803 – June 27, 1858) was an American lawyer and politician.
-He was a member of the Whig Party and served one term in the U.S. House of Representatives from Pennsylvania.
+Job Roberts Tyson (February 8, 1803 – June 27, 1858) was an American politician who served as a Whig member of the U.S. House of Representatives for Pennsylvania's 2nd congressional district from 1855 to 1857.

-Biography
+Early life and education

-Job Tyson was born in Philadelphia, Pennsylvania to Joseph Tyson and Ann Van Tromp.
+Tyson was born on February 8, 1803, in Philadelphia, Pennsylvania, to Joseph Tyson and Ann Van Tromp.
 He was descended from a Quaker family that settled in the Pennsylvania colony in 1683.

-Early in life, he had a strong interest in literature, which served as a basis for his education.
-At the age of 17, he took a position as a teacher in Hamburg, Pennsylvania, where he taught colloquial English to German speaking students of the area.
+He worked as a clerk in a store and attended the common schools.
+At the age of 17, he worked as a teacher in Hamburg, Pennsylvania, and taught English to German speaking students of the area.
 In doing so, he also learned to speak German himself.

 After returning to Philadelphia, Roberts Vaux, an early founder of the public school system, helped him obtain work as a teacher in the first public school in Philadelphia.
 He also devoted himself to study and learned Latin, Greek and Hebrew.
 After two years, he was appointed as the Director of Public Schools in Philadelphia.
+He worked in the prison system, for the apprentice's library and helped organize the temperance movement in Pennsylvania.

-He began studying law in 1825 under Rep. John Wurts.
+In 1825, he began the study of law under John Wurts.
 He was admitted to the bar in 1827 and practiced law in Philadelphia.
+In 1851, he received a LL.D. degree from Dickinson College.

+Career

 Tyson often wrote and spoke about history and law.
 The Law Academy of Philadelphia published an essay he wrote about the penal system of Philadelphia.
 He delivered speeches on the trial of William Penn and the history of Pennsylvania.
+He worked as a lawyer for the Pennsylvania Railroad.